 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.76% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Herculaneum doesn't have a public transportation system that people use for their commute.
+Herculaneum is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Herculaneum who are college-educated is close to the national average for all communities of 21.84%: 18.79% of the adults in Herculaneum have a bachelor's degree or advanced degree.
+In terms of college education, Herculaneum is nearly on par with the US average for all cities of 21.84%: 18.79% of adults 25 and older in Herculaneum have a bachelor's degree or advanced degree.

 The per capita income in Herculaneum in 2022 was $33,525, which is wealthy relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $134,100 for a family of four.
 However, Herculaneum contains both very wealthy and poor people as well.